 - Why it works: Warm water enhances the smell of the food, making it more enticing for picky eaters, while providing essential hydration.

-Bone broth is a nutritional powerhouse, packed with collagen, amino acids, and minerals that support joint health and digestion.
+Unsalted bone broth is packed with collagen, amino acids, and minerals that support joint health and digestion.
+Pour a splash over kibble and let it soak—ensure the broth contains no onions or garlic, which are toxic to dogs.

 - Food Safety: Once moisture is added to dry kibble, it becomes a breeding ground for bacteria.
 Do not leave softened food out for more than 20-30 minutes.
 If your dog doesn't finish it, discard the leftovers and wash the bowl thoroughly.